 Since 2012, the Hunters Point Civic Association has been fighting for neighborhood quality of life issues.
-We advocate for responsible development, and provide educational and social forums for our neighborhood.
+We advocate for responsible development, and provide educational forums and social events for our neighborhood.

 As the gateway to Queens, and one of the most rapidly growing neighborhoods in NYC, Hunters Point is a unique neighborhood.
 As such, the HPCA provides programming that actively shapes responsible development.